platform-experience/serviceportal-widget-library/pe-horizontal-stacked-bar/Readme.md

 ***

+We provide four SASS variables to control the chat and call icon colors.

+`$pe-brand-primary:#337ab7 !default;`

 You can override these variables at portal level using the **themes**.

-`$pe-brand-primary:#337ab7 !default;`